SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 - I. Do Christians Practice Sin?
 - II.
 How The Bible Defines Sin
 - III.
 Habitual Or Absolute Cessation From Sin?
 - IV.
-The Way You Live Is Evidence Of Your Salvation
+The Way You Live Is Evidence Of Your Repentance
 - V. Jesus Is Our Lord And Master
 - VI.
 Grace Alone Through Faith Alone
 - VII.
 Conclusion